dherrendoerfer/bad6502/README.md

 - GPIO 25 -> CLOCK
 - GPIO 26 -> !RESET
 - GPIO 27 -> !IRQ
+Add 10k pull-up resistors to these 65C02 pins
+- !IRQ
+- !RESET
+- !NMI
+- !SO
+- !RDY
 ### software
 There's a cpu subdir in this repo which contains a set of files to start and run the cpu very much like fake6502.
 A backend for some support hardware is there for testing, but more will come over time.